authindicators/BIMI_Receiver_Guidance/Guidance.md

 own TTL.

-One option is to set it to several hours, or a day; another option is to set the TTL to the same as the expiration period in the VMC that contains the BIMI image.
+One option is to set it to several hours, or a day; another option is to set the TTL to the same as the expiration period in the evidence document that contains the BIMI image.
 The downside is that the caching mechanism might need to check for certificate revocation, and then re-fetch images.